-Reference Title Summary Application date of standard Impact on Group financial report Application date for Group IFRIC 23 Uncertainty over Income Tax Treatments The Interpretation clarifies the application of the recognition and measurement criteria in IAS 12 Income Taxes when there is uncertainty over income tax treatments.
+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 2018-1 Annual Improvements to IFRS Standards 2015-2017 Cycle AASB 112 Income Taxes - income tax consequences of payments on financial instruments classified as equity AASB 123 Borrowing Costs - borrowing costs eligible for capitalisation.
+1 Jan 2019 These amendments will not have any impact on the Group.
+1 July 2019 AASB 2018-2 Amendments to Australian Accounting Standards - Plan Amendment, Curtailment or Settlement This Standards amends AASB 119 Employee Benefits to specific how an entity accounts for defined benefit plans when a plan amendment, curtailment or settlement occurs during a reporting period.
+The amendments: Require entities to use the updated actuarial assumptions to determine current service cost and net interest for the remainder of the annual reporting period after such an event occurs Clarify that when such an event occurs, an entity recognises the past service cost or a gain or loss on settlement separately from its assessment of the asset ceiling.
+1 Jan 2019 These amendments will not have any impact on the Group.
+1 July 2019 AASB Interpretation 23, and relevant amending standards Uncertainty over Income Tax Treatments The Interpretation clarifies the application of the recognition and measurement criteria in AASB 112 Income Taxes when there is uncertainty over income tax treatments.
 The Interpretation specifically addresses the following: • Whether an entity considers uncertain tax treatments separately • The assumptions an entity makes about the examination of tax treatments by taxation authorities • How an entity determines taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates • How an entity considers changes in facts and circumstances.
-1 Jan 2019 The amendments are not expected to have any impact on the Group's financial report.
+1 Jan 2019 These amendments will not have any impact on the Group.
 1 July 2019 d) Basis of consolidation